Here are our tips and suggestions for the maintenance of your cashmere garments.

 Do not wash your cashmere garment every time you wear it!
 After a day of use, leave it in the open air and wash it only when actually necessary.

-Allow your head to rest between 2 uses for at least 24 hours. during this time, the elastic fibers have the ability to relax and to rediscover and enhance the new softness that distinguishes them.
+Let your head rest between 2 uses at least 24 hours. during this time, the elastic fibers have the ability to relax and rediscover and enhance a new softness that sets them apart.

 - And at the change of season?

-In the middle seasons and in the hot season, pure cashmere garments are more exposed to the aggression of moths that are “greedy” of this fine fiber.
+In mid-seasons and in the warm season, pure cashmere garments are more exposed to the aggression of moths that are “greedy” for this precious fiber.
 Keep the spare thread supplied with the garment because it is valuable for any minor repairs.

-Keep your items washed and cleaned in boxes or airtight bags and in the middle seasons, when you’re still using your clothes, spray an anti-moth product regularly in the closet.
+Store your washed and cleaned items in airtight boxes or bags and in mid-seasons, when you’re still using your clothes, spray an anti-moth product regularly into the closet.

 We know cashmere well